-LAST EDIT 05/30/24: The current status of my MSTR trade is remaining long 1/2 of initial convertible bond (MSTR 0.75 2025) position originally entered Jan 6th 2023 with a cost basis of ~52.45.
-The paired equity short (2.5sh per bond) put on in March has been taken off entirely.
+LAST EDIT 05/30/24: The current status of my MSTR trade is I remain long 1/2 of the initial convertible bond (MSTR 0.75 2025) position originally entered on Jan 6th 2023 with a cost basis of ~52.45.
+The paired equity short put on to delta hedge the embedded option in March has been taken off entirely as of today.
+Going forward, I will remain long until these bonds are called (and may remain long the equity it converts into thereafter).

 As long-time followers of my twitter account will be familiar with, the first thesis I shared on the platform was short Microstrategy in November 2021.

-And then, as I completely exited the original short equity thesis, decided by December 2022 that I would go long the converts instead:
+And then, as I completely exited the original short equity thesis, decided by December 2022 that I would flip and go long the converts instead, as they were extremely asymmetric.
+This is the state of the trade in January 2023 (long MSTR 0.75 2025 converts).

-However, now I have this substack!
-So I am going to take it down off google docs and put it here.
+Now that I am publishing more long form stuff on Substack instead of just Twitter threads, I am going to take it down off google docs and put it here as a PDF:

 It is, in my opinion, a good example of the pathway from idea generation to simplification with significant aspects of market sentiment awareness and position risk management.
 Most importantly, this was a trade where I did not make a mistake that I had made plenty of times before in short-selling: letting being short blind you to opportunities on the long side.
 You should always be on the lookout for opportunities on both sides in a company you’re very familiar with, especially if they’re elsewhere in the cap stack and especially if they’re as asymmetric as the converts were (arguably moreso than the equity short at $800).
 Shorts rarely go to zero, when you cover make sure you re-examine to ensure you’re not missing a long opportunity.